 - 1/2 teaspoon smoked paprika

-- 3 1/2 cups large flaked coconut (about a 7 oz.)
+- 2 cups large flaked coconut

 - mineral salt for sprinkling, optional

-- coconut oil, for greasing
+- coconut oil for greasing, optional

 Preheat oven to 325 degrees.

-In a large mixing bowl, combine the tamari, liquid smoke, maple syrup and paprika, making sure to break up any clumps.
+Mix: In a large mixing bowl, combine the tamari, liquid smoke, maple syrup and paprika, making sure to break up any clumps.
 Add coconut flakes and gently toss making sure to coat each flake well, toss for about 45 seconds or so.

-Place in oven and bake for 20-25 minutes.
+Bake: Place in oven and bake for 15 minutes.
 Set the timer for intervals of 5 minutes and stir each time making sure to rearrange all pieces by bringing the center flakes to the outside, and the outside flakes to the center for even cooking.
-If using two cookie sheets, you may even like to change the position of the sheets in the oven after the second interval, moving the top sheet to the bottom rack and vice versa.
+If making a double batch and using two cookie sheets, you may even like to change the position of the sheets in the oven after the second interval, moving the top sheet to the bottom rack and vice versa.
 Remove when coconut has a nice browned and caramelized color.

-Let cool, it will get crispy as it cools.
+Cool: Let cool, it will get crispy as it cools.